tarmyp/trachsel2013/README.md

 ## Contributing!
 ### Translate pages into English
+NOTE: take a look at PR #2 for inspiration for a properly organised contribution.

 This is the primary goal of this project so getting English translations is high priority (instead of, say, extracting images).

 Try to do one translation __per commit__.